 \section{Conclusions}

 SOS generalizations of PSD, $\ell_2$-norm and $\ell_1$-norm constraints can be modeled using specialized cones that are simple to use in a generic interior point algorithm.
 The characterizations of $\Ksospsd$ and $\Ksosso$ rely on ideas from \citet{papp2013semidefinite} as well as the use of a Lagrange polynomial basis for efficient oracles in the multivariate case.
 For the $\Ksospsd$ barrier, the complexity of evaluating the Hessian is reduced by a factor of $\cO(m^2)$ from the SOS formulation barrier.
 This does not result in significant speed improvements since Hessian evaluations are not the bottleneck in an interior point algorithm.
 In contrast, the dimension and barrier parameter of the $\Ksosso$ and $\Ksoslo$ cones are lower compared to their SOS formulations, and the complexity of evaluating the Hessian of the $\Ksosso$ barrier is reduced by a factor of $\cO(m^3)$ from its SOS formulation.
-Although we did not see the number of iterations decrease in practice for both $\Ksosso$ and $\Ksoslo$ compared to their SOS formulations, the total solving time was generally lower in both cases.
+For both $\Ksosso$ and $\Ksoslo$, the total solve time was generally lower compared to their SOS formulations.
 While there is no penalty in using lower dimensional representations of SOS-L1 constraints, SOS-L2 formulations give rise to more conservative restrictions than higher dimensional SOS formulations, which is observable in practice.